Craig Lowndes: Ford Performance Racing

 Lowndes signed with the factory-sponsored Ford Performance Racing team for the 2003 season.
 The season saw Lowndes improve from the previous 2 seasons and managed a 5th place in the championship including his first round win since the Queensland 500 in 2000 and the first with Ford.
 The season proved inconsistent and reliability issues started setting in throughout the season causing Lowndes to miss out on a chance for the title.
 2004 would be Lowndes worst championship year, reliability became a big issue in the FPR garage throughout the season.
 Lowndes finished 20th in the championship, causing him to leave the team at the end of 2004.

 Triple Eight Race Engineering

 Lowndes joined Triple Eight Race Engineering in 2005 and enjoyed his most successful season since switching to Ford.
 He had the most round victories and the most pole positions of any driver in the championship, and finished second in the final standings behind champion Russell Ingall.
-At the Bathurst 1000 that year, after qualifying on the pole, he spent much time in the pits after two separate incidents which severely damaged his Falcon including a wheel that smashed into his windscreen.
+At the Bathurst 1000 that year, after qualifying on pole, he spent much time in the pits after two separate incidents which severely damaged his Falcon including a wheel that smashed into his windscreen.

 At the V8 Gala Awards, Lowndes was awarded the Barry Sheene Medal, an award akin to Most Valuable Player which is voted on by a team of panellists from the Australian media, motorsport magazines, television commentators and former drivers.
 This award was first introduced in 2003, in honour of the late Barry Sheene.